 Keep in mind that our program is mastery focused, so if you only have 10 hours a week, that may work as well, but you will consume the courses at a much slower pace than others.
 You'll have to decide if you can sustain that over a much longer period of time.

 You can start right now!
-Our courses are all self pace, and you can start any time.
+Our courses are all self-paced, and you can start anytime.
 Click here to sign up.
 Our preparatory courses are completely free, and you should start there.
-The first course is an orientation course that goes into even more detail about what we do and how we do it, so you should login and start after reading this document.
+The first course is an orientation course that goes into even more detail about what we do and how we do it, so you should log in and start after reading this document.

 We've found that custom projects serve as a very poor learning tool for beginners.
-Usually, students under or over estimate their ability, chose a project that focuses on the wrong technical problems, or try to run before learning how to walk.
+Usually, students under or overestimate their ability, choose a project that focuses on the wrong technical problems, or try to run before learning how to walk.

-Our course projects are carefully chosen and refined from teaching hundreds of students to maximize learning on core concepts before moving on to more advanced topics.
+Our course projects are carefully chosen and refined from teaching hundreds of students to maximize learning of core concepts before moving on to more advanced topics.

 We've taught enough students now where we have encountered some common complaints about our program.
 In some cases, students are able to overcome them, and in other cases, it prevents them from finishing the course.
 While we're working on improving, these are the most common complaints we've heard about our program.

-The biggest difference is that we are 100% committed to a mastery-based approach (make sure to watch the video on the Is This For Me page).
+The biggest difference is that we are 100% committed to a mastery-based approach.
 There are a lot of different ways to learn to program, and it's hard to figure out which path is right for each individual.
 Are we a better fit for you, or is one of our competitors -- who can know for certain?
 What we're trying to do is take the anxiety out of the equation by:

 The choice here shouldn't bring too much anxiety, and we want you to come into our program excited and eager to learn, not weary and suspicious.
 We aren't perfect for everyone, and unfortunately, no one can know for certain, even yourself, until you give it an honest try.

-To start, just create an account, and you can start our free Prep courses.
-The Prep courses will guide you through the prequisite knowledge necessary before starting our real courses.
-If you really disliked the Prep courses, then you probably won't enjoy the paid courses.
-If you enjoyed the Prep courses, then you may like the paid courses.
+In order to do either path, the free preparatory courses are required.
+To start, just create an account, and you can start our free preparatory courses.
+The preparatory courses will guide you through the prerequisite knowledge necessary before starting our real courses.
+If you really disliked the preparatory courses, then you probably won't enjoy the paid courses.
+If you enjoyed the preparatory courses, then you may like the paid courses.

 Your subscription is month to month.
 You may cancel at any time and you will retain access until the end of the current billing cycle.
-We don't issue refunds because we incur cost by answering questions and performing assessments.
+Because of this flexibility, we do not offer refunds.